ManuelNemirovsky/Python-Interpreter/README.md

 # Python-Interpreter #
 ## Synopsis ##
-Basic python interpreter in c++, including preparation of exceptions objects.
+Basic python interpreter in c++, including preparation of exceptions.
 The project demonstrates the use of polymorphism, and data structures belonging to STL.

 ## Proper Division Into Classes And Functions ##
 **Helper.cpp:** Number of static functions that will help during the development.